Simulation-Software-Engineering/Lecture-Material/01_version_control/workflow_slides.md

 - More control over access rights, distinguish between maintainers and external contributors
 - Should maintainers also use branches on their forks?
     - Makes overview of branches easier
-    - Distinguish between prototype branches (on fork, no PR), serious enhancements (on fork with PR), joint enhancements (on upstream)
+    - Distinguishes between prototype branches (on fork, no PR), serious enhancements (on fork with PR), joint enhancements (on upstream)
 - **Good for**: open-source projects with external contributions (used more or less in preCICE)

 ---